 IPCC models predict that future climates will be characterised by more frequent and severe heat waves.
 Over the summer of 2013-14, Australia experienced a severe heat wave which is expected to become the norm for summer later this century.
 For scientists, how trees, and plants in general, respond to heat waves has become an area of intense research interest.

-A recent study by Doronila and Forster, published in the International Journal of Phytoremediation, highlighted how three Eucalyptus species responded to a heat wave event.
+A recent study by Doronila, published in the International Journal of Phytoremediation, highlighted how three Eucalyptus species responded to a heat wave event.
 The response variable was sap flow, which can also be viewed as transpiration, and was measured using the SFM1 Sap Flow Meter.
 The study was located in Stawell, western Victoria, Australia, as part of a phytoremediation project at a gold mine:

 On a mild day, where maximum temperature reaches 24°C and there is no cloud cover, tree sap flow (transpiration) shows this type of pattern: